ArrowGEV: Grounding Events in Video via Learning the Arrow of Time: Method

 This coefficient dynamically adjusts sample weights by computing the average tIoU of different responses for $i$-th sample: $\hat{A_i} = w_i A_i$.

-\paragraph{Dynamic Curriculum via Difficulty Filtering.} The efficacy of the above detailed policy optimization is highly dependent on the quality and challenge of the training data distribution, $\mathcal{D}$.
-As the policy VLM $\pi_\theta$ improves, a static data set can be dominated by samples that no longer provide a sufficient learning signal.
+\paragraph{Dynamic Curriculum via Difficulty Filtering.} The efficacy of the above-detailed policy optimization is highly dependent on the quality and challenge of the training data distribution, $\mathcal{D}$.
+As the policy VLM $\pi_\theta$ improves, a static dataset can be dominated by samples that no longer provide a sufficient learning signal.
 To counteract this and maintain a challenging training environment, we implement a dynamic curriculum strategy that adaptively refines the data distribution throughout the training.
 Specifically, we initialize our training set, $\mathcal{D}_0$, with the dataset from~\citep{wang2025time}, which is pre-filtered to emphasize samples of moderate difficulty.
 To ensure the model is persistently challenged as it learns, we introduce a dynamic difficulty filter at the conclusion of each training epoch $e$.
-To construct the dataset for the next epoch, $\mathcal{D}_{e+1}$, we evaluate each sample $(\mathcal{V},\mathcal{q}) \in \mathcal{D}_e$ against the current policy $\pi_{\theta_e}$.
+To construct the dataset for the next epoch, $\mathcal{D}_{e+1}$, we evaluate each sample $(\mathcal{V}, q) \in \mathcal{D}_e$ against the current policy $\pi_{\theta_e}$.
 A sample is deemed "mastered" and is subsequently removed if the policy consistently solves it with high accuracy.
-Formally, for each $(\mathcal{V},\mathcal{q})$, we generate a group of $G$ rollout outputs $\{\mathcal{T}_{i}^{fwd}\}_{i=1}^G$.
+Formally, for each $(\mathcal{V}, q)$, we generate a group of $G$ rollout outputs $\{\mathcal{T}_{i}^{fwd}\}_{i=1}^G$.
 The sample is filtered out if its worst-case performance in the group exceeds a high-performance threshold $\eta$:

-We set $\eta=0.7$ in our experiments, which is the most strict metric for evaluating the quality of prediction in most of the previous work~\citep{ye2025timezero, li2025universal, nguyen2025multi}.
+We set $\eta=0.7$ in our experiments, which is the strictest IoU threshold commonly adopted in prior work~\citep{wang2025time, li2025universal, nguyen2025multi}.
 This adaptive curriculum ensures that the model continually focuses its capacity on unsolved or challenging problems, thereby maintaining a strong gradient signal and promoting the development of a more robust and generalizable policy.